desponda/inbox-whisperer/features/future/gmail-integration-ai-categorization.md

 # Gmail Integration & AI Categorization Backend

+> **Note (2025-04-23):**
+> MVP React UI implementation is now underway (see `features/mvp-ui-react.md`).
+Backend and session test infrastructure are complete and ready for frontend work.
+AI categorization will resume after MVP UI milestones are met.

 This feature tracks the implementation of Gmail integration and AI-powered email categorization for Inbox Whisperer.

 ## Overview
 - Securely connect to Gmail using OAuth2.
-- Fetch user emails via Gmail API.
+- Fetch user emails via a generic EmailService (Gmail is one provider).
 - Use AI to categorize emails into actionable groups (Promotions/Ads, To Review, Important, Deferred).
 - Expose REST API endpoints for frontend to trigger fetch/categorization and retrieve categorized emails.